CharltonC/chrome-css-selector-capture/README.md

 4. **Shortcut Buttons (copy selector, lock/unlock highlight position)**

     Quick access to the copy selector and lock highlight buttons.
 These are useful when you have lost track of the original hovered target element visually.
 For example, when the hover element is no longer in viewport, it is easier to unlock or copy the selector from there.
+Notice the lock/unlock toggle can also be accessed via `CTRL` key.

 5. **Highlight Overlay**